This feature is only available on the Royal Jelly plan

 A team member can belong to as many mailboxes as you like.
 If someone belongs to multiple mailboxes, they’ll see conversations from all of them in their inbox.

-New team members are automatically added to the default mailbox when they join, but you can remove them if they don’t need access to it.
+By default, new team members are automatically added to the default mailbox when they join, but you can remove them if they don’t need access to it.

 What Non-Members Can’t See